-Difference between Cloud Computing and Big Data Analytics
+Difference Between Cloud Computing vs Big Data Analytics

-Post the dot-com bubble burst, the information technology field is gaining incredible momentum.
-Emerging from this momentum are Cloud Computing and Big Data Analytics, the two hottest trends which have an unprecedented impact on all levels of human life.
-In this write-up, we will look at these trends of today’s technological ecosystem and attempt to make a comparison between Cloud Computing and Big Data Analytics.
+Post the dot-com bubble burst, information technology is gaining incredible momentum.
+Cloud Computing and Big Data Analytics are emerging from this momentum, the two hottest trends that have an unprecedented impact on all levels of human life.
+In this write-up, we will look at these trends in today’s technological ecosystem and attempt to compare Cloud Computing and Big Data Analytics.

-Below is the Top 11 Comparison between Cloud Computing vs Big Data Analytics
+Below are the Top 11 Comparison between Cloud Computing vs Big Data Analytics:

-- Cloud computing is about providing computer resources and/or services over the network while Big Data is about tackling problems faced when the huge amount of data is involved, and traditional methods become infeasible.
+- Cloud computing is about providing computer resources and services over the network.
+Big Data is tackling problems faced when a huge amount of data is involved, and traditional methods become infeasible.

-- Big Data works by breaking huge data sets into manageable ‘chunks’ and distributing these chunks across the different computer systems.
-In Cloud computing, information is stored on physical servers which are maintained and controlled by Service Providers.
+- Big Data works by breaking huge data sets into manageable ‘chunks’ and distributing these chunks across different computer systems.
+In Cloud computing, information is stored on physical servers maintained and controlled by Service Providers.
 The user can access these resources through the internet.

-- It is possible to deploy a Big Data Solutions on the cloud through the PaaS or SaaS service.
-In PaaS, Hadoop platform is provided to the consumer while in SaaS various components or applications running on Hadoop are accessible.
-In fact, the marriage of Big Data and Cloud Computing is becoming so popular that we have a new buzz word in IT: BDaaS (Big Data as a Service).
+- It is possible to deploy Big Data Solutions on the cloud through the PaaS or SaaS service.
+In PaaS, the Hadoop platform is provided to the consumer, while in SaaS, various components or applications running on Hadoop are accessible.
+The marriage of Big Data and Cloud Computing is becoming so popular that we have a new buzzword in IT: BDaaS (Big Data as a Service).

-- Big Data taps the previously ignored data of an organization and provides valuable insights which can drive its business while Cloud Computing provides flexibility and speed with respect to IT deployments which can streamline an organization’s operations.
+- Big Data taps the previously ignored data of an organization and provides valuable insights which can drive its business.
+In contrast, Cloud Computing provides flexibility and speed concerning IT deployments which can streamline an organization’s operations.

 Cloud Computing vs Big Data Analytics Comparison Table